Nick Jordan (character): Storylines

 Jordan confided his condition to Adam who suggest they conceal it from their boss, Professor Henry Williams, and continue to work side by side in the ED.
 He also suggested Jordan enjoy his last few months and offered to ease some of the workload.
 Jordan grew close to Zoe and a concerned Adam asked him to confide in her.
 He wrote a letter, leaving it in her pigeonhole but she never got round to reading it so he retrieved it.
 Jordan and Zoe got into a relationship and later on planned a trip to Rome together.
 On the day of departure, midway through examining a patient, Jordan collapsed and had a seizure.
 Charlie called Zoe who tried to deal with Jordan in a professional manner despite her feelings for him.
 From an MRI scan, Charlie and Zoe discovered the truth but concealed Jordan's fit from the rest of the staff, blaming it on a vasovagal attack.
 Finding out from Adam that Jordan knew he was dying, Zoe asked why he never told her and said she couldn't cope with death in her personal life as well as her professional life.
 Jordan then took leave off, and spent his time living in a hotel near the sea, where he develops a close relationship with an Italian woman, who was a cleaner at his hotel, and helped to look after him.
 Zoe, becoming increasingly worried, tries to track down Jordan, finding his hotel when Jordan nearly exposes himself saving a man's life at a party at the hotel.
-Jordan starts to have suicidal thoughts, and is scene with a needle and vial among his possessions, but then decides against it.
+Jordan starts to have suicidal thoughts, and is seen with a needle and vial among his possessions, but then decides against it.
 When Zoe does actually meet him, Jordan does not want to have anything to do with her.

 Eventually Jordan's condition deteriorates to the point where he has to be hospitalised, causing a very worried Zoe to start bunking off her hospital duties to be at his bedside.
 Eventually Jordan has the option to have the life-saving operation, which he was earlier offered, but declined because he believed it would leave him with brain damage, leaving him unable to practice medicine but he wants to die, and his consent has to be given.
 With him falling into unconsciousness, Zoe forges his signature.
 This saves his life, but temporarily damages their relationship.